 On an individual basis, MSDS Solutions has a simple calculator that uses 5 pieces of data to calculate your costs.

 That's a tough question that only an attorney should answer, especially with the U.S. jury system!
-Given that tobacco companies seem to escape liability for selling products that are known to be defective while companies like Dow Corning are put into bankruptcy when there is zero evidence supporting the claims against them, we'd be fairly reluctant to hazard a guess.
+Given that tobacco companies seem to escape liability for selling products that are known to be defective while others are put into bankruptcy when there is scant scientific evidence supporting the claims against them, we'd be fairly reluctant to hazard a guess.

 However, OSHA directive CPL 02-02-079 - Inspection Procedures for the Hazard Communication Standard, says in part (paragraph G.4.b):